 Who we are

-LeapsMag is an editorially independent online magazine that aims to foster a society-wide conversation about the impact of groundbreaking advances in the life sciences and related fields.
-LeapsMag publishes a mixture of reported feature articles, commentary, and interviews with innovators whose work stands to affect us all.
+Leapsmag is an editorially independent, award–winning online magazine that aims to foster a society-wide conversation about the impact of groundbreaking advances in the life sciences and related fields.
+Leapsmag publishes reported feature articles, commentary, personal essays, and interviews with innovators whose work stands to affect us all.

 Rapid progress in the life sciences stands to touch us in the most powerful ways: from conquering our deadliest diseases and decoding our genetic makeups, to preserving our memories and extending our lives.
 But the speed of innovation happening in labs across the globe is far outpacing our understanding of how to handle it.
 Morally, legally, and politically, we find ourselves facing thorny new issues that have no clear consensus or obvious resolution.
 Rather than splinter off into isolated echo chambers, now is the time to come together to discuss what happens next.
 How should society deal with emerging breakthroughs today to create the future we want tomorrow?
 The mission of leapsmag is to reflect on this critical question.
 We aim to publish competing viewpoints side by side; to tell stories that deserve to be heard; and to spark wonder about the possibilities that may lie ahead.
 Real and lasting advances in our lifetimes are not a given.
 The most technologically advanced societies can still go dark without a beacon of the right ideas to guide them.
 The articles and essays published here will help play a small part in clarifying and accelerating our desired future for the interested public, scientists, policy makers, business developers, and many others all around the world.

 Who is funding it and why?